Bradderz65/realistic-stamina-mod-extended/README.md

 - Speed increases gradually as max stamina increases through the fitness system
 - Use the `/showspeed` command to see your current speed multiplier for 30 seconds
 - Can be disabled in the configuration if desired

+### Mining Stamina Gain System
+- Gain permanent max stamina by mining blocks
+- Progress tracked per player
+- Configurable number of blocks required and amount of stamina gained
+- Can be disabled in the configuration

+### Modern UI
+- Clean, minimal progress bars for stamina and energy
+- Percentage values displayed inside the bars
+- Color-coded based on current levels (green/yellow/red for stamina, blue for energy)
+- Shows decimal precision for energy values
+- Hover functionality to display additional information
+- Smooth animations when values change

+### Multiplayer Improvements
+- Thread-safe implementation for better stability in multiplayer
+- Fixed concurrent modification exceptions
+- Better null safety and error handling

 ## Credits
 - Original mod by [sparkierkan7](https://modrinth.com/user/sparkierkan7)